 Weekly Review Emails

 I hope you enjoyed the first week of our meditation course.
-Here are the key points we covered:
+Here are the key points:

-- Physical relaxation is a necessary pre-requisite for mental and emotional calm.
+2. Physical relaxation is a prerequisite for mental and emotional calm.

-- There is no ideal posture in which to meditate.
+3. There is no ideal posture.
 You can meditate whilst sitting, lying, standing, or walking.

-It’s also useful to develop triggers that remind you to meditate.
+It’s also useful to use triggers as reminders to meditate.
 This week make use of waiting time.

 For example, you could meditate: